alexirpan/alexirpan.github.io/web-fiction-reviews.markdown

 **Manager**, by Seraviel

 Status: In Progress.
-Sporadic updates, but for your sanity it's better to treat it as dead.
+Very sporadic updates.

 Spoilers: Will spoil major plot points.